 2016 International Summer Students with mentors and faculty advisors.

-Bottom Row from left: Reshmi Dani (Indian Inst. of Technology Guwahati–India, Physical Chemistry), Sebastián Reyes De La Lanza (U. Autónoma de Querétaro–Mexico, Physical Chemistry), Danielle Raymond (UR, Nilsson Group), Jennifer Urban (UR, Nilsson Group), Maria Alejandra Castellanos (U. Icesi–Colombia, Physical Chemistry), Youngseon Park (Seoul National U.–South Korea, Organic Chemistry), José Luis Alvarez-Hernández (Higher Inst. of Tech. and Applied Sciences–Cuba, Inorganic Chemistry);
+Bottom Row from left: Reshmi Dani (Indian Inst. of Technology Guwahati–India, Physical Chemistry), Sebastián Reyes De La Lanza (U. Autónoma de Querétaro–Mexico, Inorganic Chemistry), Danielle Raymond (UR, Nilsson Group), Jennifer Urban (UR, Nilsson Group), Maria Alejandra Castellanos (U. Icesi–Colombia, Physical Chemistry), Youngseon Park (Seoul National U.–South Korea, Organic Chemistry), José Luis Alvarez-Hernández (Higher Inst. of Tech. and Applied Sciences–Cuba, Inorganic Chemistry);

 Center row from left: Zhi Li (UR, Franco Group), Prof. Ellen Matson (UR, Physical Chemistry), Rachel Carey (UR, Franco Group), Brittney Patel (UR, Matson Group), Antonio Garzón (UR, Huo Group), Leah Frenette (UR, Krauss Group);